This may be for you if

 Early sessions usually focus on helping life feel more manageable.
 Together, we make sense of what you are experiencing, notice patterns and triggers, and identify what helps between sessions.

-Some sessions are more practical and stabilising.
-Others move into deeper processing when there is enough capacity for that.
+Some sessions are more practical.
+Others move into deeper work when there is enough capacity for that.

 How the process usually unfolds

 If appropriate, we begin with a short initial phase, often around 4–6 sessions.
-During this time, we gather information about your current difficulties and relevant life history, and notice what helps you stay within a tolerable range.
+During this time, we explore your current difficulties, relevant life history, and what helps you stay within a tolerable range.

 By the end of this phase, I aim to offer a clear initial therapeutic plan tailored to you, including priorities and how we will review progress.